General Graduate Student Policies & Procedures

 The paperwork approval and registration process is as follows:

-You must submit your CPT approval request form with accompanying documentation to OIS.
+You must complete the CPT Request form in iHopkins (OIS).
+Go to ihopkins.jhu.edu, log in with your JHED ID and password and open the F-1 Practical Training drop down menu to access the form.
+If the OIS form is asking for credits, please enter zero (0) for now.
+The Office of Graduate Education and Lifelong Learning will determine credits at the time of course enrollment.
 Once CPT authorization is issued, you will receive an email noting that you have been approved for whatever time period appropriate to your application and that your I-20 has been created.
-You will need to go to the Office of International Services [OIS] at the location you selected on the CPT eForm, with your photo ID to collect your document.
+You will need to follow OIS’ directions on how to obtain your approval documents (updated I-20, etc.).
 Failure to do so in a timely manner may result in an interruption of payroll and/or benefits.
-Please refer to the OIS website for OIS locations, including a campus map, and office hours.
+Please refer to the OIS website for more information.

 For every semester you are engaging in CPT, you must be enrolled in EN.500.851, Engineering Research Practicum.
-You cannot do this on your own and it must be approved by the WSE Graduate Academic Affairs office.
+You cannot do this on your own and it must be approved by the WSE Office of Graduate Education and Lifelong Learning, which will determine the credit hours for you.

-1. Once you have the OIS approval email, please complete the appropriate course add form found on the registrar’s website and email it to Dean Kavanagh (firstname.lastname@example.org) and Mia Brooms (email@example.com)
+- Once you have the OIS approval email, please complete the appropriate course add form found on the registrar’s website and email it to Mia Brooms ([email protected]) and cc Dean Kavanagh ([email protected]).

 - Your enrollment status for the semester of CPT (either full-time or part-time)